yatw/BookmarksManager/README.md

 #### Status

-The project is ongoing, but most of the important features are completed.
+The project is ongoing, but most of the features are completed.

 ### Tasks